MikeShepard/WPFBot3000/WPFBot3000/docs/Slider.md

 ```

 ### -InitialValue
-The Value to set the slider to
+The value to set the slider to

 ```yaml
 Type: Int32